-In Canada, as in many other countries, there have been reports of church closures due to declining attendance and changing social attitudes towards organized religion.
+In Canada, as in many other countries, churches are closing due to declining attendance and changing social attitudes towards organized religion.
 The closures are not limited to any specific denomination or region, but have been observed across the country.
+Less than 20% of Canadians attend church once a month.
+Science has dethroned religion as a belief system.
+As Norwich Ontario becomes more educated, we see a diminishing belief in Gods and deities.

 Some of the factors contributing to the closure of churches in Canada include:

-2. Declining attendance: Many churches are facing dwindling congregations as younger generations are less likely to attend religious services.
+1. Declining attendance: Many churches are facing dwindling congregations as younger generations are less likely to attend religious services.
 Science is helping mankind transgress religious beliefs through education.
 See also Science and Religion.
-In Norwich we are seeing children move to STEM in lieu of Religious training.
+In Norwich we are seeing children move to STEM in lieu of Religious indoctrination.
 This will allow them to progress into higher education and higher paying jobs.

 2. Changing demographics: Canada is becoming increasingly diverse, with a growing number of residents identifying as non-religious or belonging to minority faiths.
 This has affected the appeal and relevance of traditional Christian churches in particular.